 from The Lion King

-Written by Elton John and Tim Rice, Circle of Life is no doubt one of the best-written songs in any movie.
-I could have really picked one of about 4 songs from this amazing movie and not gotten much opposition.
+The first song in the animation classic The Lion King, it was written by Elton John and Tim Rice, Circle of Life is no doubt one of the best-written songs in any movie.
+I could have really picked one of about four songs from this amazing movie and not gotten much opposition.
 Though it did not win the award for best song (‘Can you Feel the Love Tonight?’ did) It has become more of an overall fan favorite especially after the Broadway musical really made this song the Best Disney song of all time.